-ID# Business Feature Requirement Type Potential Application(s) Impacted to that configuration "T" non-OFF shall be counted as one F-T transition.
+ID# Business Feature Requirement Type Potential Application(s) Impacted On MSG configuration-level: At any given time, the Number of scheduled implied starts = (Number of scheduled configuration direct starts number of implied starts per configuration) + (Number of scheduled transition starts of To-Config number of implied starts per transition to To-Config) Any unit commitment status change from MSG Plant OFF to configuration non-OFF shall be counted as one configuration start.
+Any unit commitment status change from another configuration "F" non-OFF to that configuration "T" non-OFF shall be counted as one F-T transition.
 Number of actual (scheduled) starts on MSG plant shall be calculated as the summation of all configuration number of actual (scheduled) implied starts at any given time.
-Notes: • Exceptional dispatches that force a start-up or transition shall be accounted for in calculations of starts (implied, including MSG transitions). • Refer to Appendix-8 for a numerical example of actual (scheduled) usage calculations for non-MSG resources, and Appendix-9 for MSG resources.
-OCC- BRQ5318 • System shall calculate scheduled run-hours as the summation over the applicable day of the online commitment time in hours unit on the following resource levels: Core - MQS - MQS Archive Resource (Non-MSG, MSG Plant level) MSG configuration • Calculations of actual (scheduled) run-hours shall utilize RT unit commitment data that has all correction up to date.
-For non-MSG resources or MSG configurations, any non-OFF unit commitment status shall be counted as ON time for the run-hours. • MSG plant run-hours shall be calculated as the summation of all configuration run-hours at any given time.
-Calculation and use of run hours shall be in full precision without any numerical rounding.
+Notes: Noto:- Exceptional dispatches that force a start-up or transition shall be accounted for in calculations of starts (implied, including MSG transitions).
+Refer to Appendix-8 for a numerical example of actual (scheduled) usage calculations for non-MSG resources, and Appendix-9 for MSG resources.
+OCC- BRQ5318 System shall calculate scheduled run-hours as the summation over the applicable monthday of the online commitment time in hours unit on the following resource levels: Core - MQS - MQS Archive PCA